Is Your Home Messy Right Now?

 7. Develop storage strategies

 One big reason we procrastinate in decluttering our spaces, is because we don’t have the space readily available to put our items away.
-So items will just sit piled up in chair, on the floor, or crammed into an overcrowded closet that we cannot easily access.
+So items will just sit piled up on a chair, on the floor, or crammed into an overcrowded closet that we cannot easily access.

 Developing storage strategies is key in making this declutter process work.
 If you don’t have storage strategies, all the decluttering you have done will be for not.
 Your room will eventually go back to the way it was before you started.